jtrauer/epi_model_r/README.md

 In Python, odeint and solve_ivp have been implemented, where solve_ivp can be used to stop model integration once equilibrium has been reached (if requested, both available from the scipy.integrate module).

+### Infectious compartment(s)
+Differing from earlier releases, this is now specified as a list of all the compartment types that are infectious, in order to allow for multiple infectious compartment types.
+For example, patients may be infectious when active undiagnosed, as well as after diagnosis.
+This can be requested by specifying the infectious_compartments with multiple list elements (e.g. ["infectious", "detected"] in Python).
+The default argument to infectious_compartment is ["infectious"], so the model will not run if no alternative argument is submitted and "infectious" is not included in the compartment types requested.

 ### Tracking outputs
 For outputs such as incidence and total mortality, a dictionary/list can be passed (output_connections) to request tracking of specific model quantities emerging from the model.
 The key/name of the quantity is its name, while the value